smudge/decks/railsconf-2022/slides.md

 ![incentives-4](/images/incentives-4.png)

 <!--
-But when we meet developers where they are, with tools that they use every day, like webvalve and factories.
+But, with this new demo environment, when we meet developers where they are, with tools that they use every day, like webvalve and factories.
 -->

 ---